 When you indulge them with the necessary temperatures, they can also be connected via the provided 3.5mm jack.
 The difference in actual audio quality is almost inaudible.
 The biggest difference is, apart from you pulling your laptop computer from the table when you forgot about the headphones being connected via cable and you are trying to move around, the absence of the constant buzzing noise that accompanies your listening experience whenever you’re connected via bluetooth.

-But I think, i’ll just live with the gaffer tape i’ve recently fixed my SHB9000s with.
-They just sound better.
+But I think, I’ll just live with the gaffer tape i’ve recently fixed my SHB9000s with.